bertie-wheen/dsa-2023-4/labs/lab2/README.md

 If you haven't gone through [lab 1](https://github.com/bertie-wheen/dsa-2023-4/blob/trunk/labs/lab1/README.md), then make sure to read through what it says about getting your system ready for working on these labs.
-As a reminder, if you're an a lab machine you'll need to first:
+As a reminder, if you're on a lab machine you'll need to first:
 - Open the Software Hub and launch:
   - Python 3.11.3
   - PyCharm Community Edition